 Training technicians how to use a software tool?
 Why not create a functional simulation of the software within an eLearning course that allows them to practice following key steps?
 For processes that are more complex, a single eLearning course or series of short vignettes may not be enough.
 Instead, consider a blended approach that introduces basic concepts in online prework, followed by live training sessions with an instructor.

-Example: The customer training we have created for Roche Diagnostics moves basic terminology and introductory content into eLearning courses and game-based modules.
+Example: A customer training program we created moves basic terminology and introductory content into eLearning courses and game-based modules.
 Technicians then attend a live, instructor-led session where they are able to practice operating the machinery with an instructor present.
 Reinforcement is handled via a flashcard app post-training.

 5. No “pain,” no change